 Get enough backlinks from relevant sites about your topic and your page will rank well in search engines.

-Is 300 words enough?
+Are 300 words enough?
 What about 3,000 words?
-There honestly isn't a magic number.
+There honestly isn’t a magic number.
 Seth Godin routinely writes short blog posts that make people think and he ranks well.
-Others tell you that long form content, articles over 3,000 words, get shared the most.
+Others tell you that long-form content, articles over 3,000 words, get shared the most.

 Either can work if you write something interesting enough that people want to share.
 Backlinks are critical to your search engine optimization.

 Of course, you can’t just stuff your article with keyword phrases.
 Google is smarter than that.
 Even if it fools the Google Search Algorithm, it won’t fool a reader who clicks onto your site.

 People search for things to help them learn or solve a problem.
 If you aren’t providing useful content, they’ll leave just as quickly as they arrived.
 Your content must relate to human readers, not search engines.

 So what makes useful content?
 You have to solve a problem, provide direction, entertain or enlighten your visitor.
 If I wrote something like this: